kiyoon/nvim-hand-gesture/README.md

 ### Setup tips

 You may not want to make a gesture command intrusive to your original neovim workflow.
-To make it as practical as possible, try to avoid moving your cursor and amending text.
+To make it as practical as possible, try to avoid moving your cursor or amending text.

 Instead, some example use cases include:
 - Opening / closing a side bar (e.g. nvim-tree) without focussing on it
-- Open a floating window (e.g. peek function definition).
+- Opening a floating window (e.g. peek function definition).
+- Adjusting size of splits

+I'd be happy if anyone shares their own use cases and good sets of defaults!